 How do I file my claim?

-You will need to come in person to the Darke County Municipal Court and file a Small Claims Complaint.
+All Small Claims Complaints are filed at the Darke County Municipal Court and must be notarized.
 You must provide a statement of your claim and the names and current addresses of each person making a claim or liable for the claim.
 A filing fee of $53.00 is due at the time of filing for claims up to $1,000.00.
-A filing fee of $78.00 is due at the time of filing for claims over $1,000.00.
+A filing fee of $78.00 is due at the time of filing for claims of $1,000.01 to $3,000.00.
+A filing fee of $103.00 is due at the time of filing for claims of $3,000.01 to $6,000.00.

 I've been sued!
 What do I do now?